 In the West, scientific knowledge has been privileged as truth.
 Social traditions, such as marriage and family, viewed as pathways to happiness.
 And religious and spiritual practice, an answer to the meaning of life.
 These are examples of narratives we may unconsciously place faith in.
 But if we could step back and experience these acts of belief as changing and varied, how differently would we relate to our world and each other?

-Alexa Eisner is a performance artist, interior designer, and dancer based in San Francisco.
+Alexa Eisner is a Mixed Media & Performance Artist based in San Francisco.